liCCcccs/RL_reproduce_notes_newTheme/_posts/2020-8-8-Semi-Gradient-TD.md

 <div style="text-align:center"><img src="/files/Chapter9/Semi_gradient_TD/compare_400000.png" alt="drawing" width="600"/></div>

 The procedure of producing the right figure is the same as that of Figure 7.2.
-The details can be found in the previous post [N_step_TD](fdfsfd).
+The details can be found in the previous post [Random Walk (n-step TD)](/RL_notes/n-step-TD/).

 The description of the parameters is ambiguous in the book.
 We use the following parameters to produce similar plot: